Anne of Cleves: Early life

-Anne was born in 1515, on either 22 September, or more probably 28 June.
-She was born in Düsseldorf, the second daughter of John III of the House of La Marck, Duke of Jülich jure uxoris, Cleves, Berg jure uxoris, Count of Mark, also known as de la Marck and Ravensberg jure uxoris (often referred to as Duke of Cleves) who died in 1538, and his wife Maria, Duchess of Jülich-Berg (1491–1543).
+Anne was born in 1515, on either 22 September or 28 June.
+She was born in Düsseldorf, Duchy of Berg, the second daughter of John III of the House of La Marck, Duke of Jülich jure uxoris, Cleves, Berg jure uxoris, Count of Mark, also known as de la Marck and Ravensberg jure uxoris (often referred to as Duke of Cleves) who died in 1538, and his wife Maria, Duchess of Jülich-Berg (1491–1543).
 She grew up in Schloss Burg on the edge of Solingen.

 Anne's father was influenced by Erasmus and followed a moderate path within the Reformation.
 He decided to side with the Schmalkaldic League and opposed Emperor Charles V. After John's death, Anne's brother William became Duke of Jülich-Cleves-Berg, bearing the promising epithet "The Rich".
-In 1526, her elder sister Sibylle was married to John Frederick, Elector of Saxony, head of the Protestant Confederation of Germany and considered the "Champion of the Reformation."
+In 1526, her elder sister Sibylle was married to John Frederick, Elector of Saxony, head of the Protestant Confederation of Germany and considered the "Champion of the Reformation".

-In 1527, at the age of 11, Anne was betrothed to Francis, the 9-year-old son and heir of Antoine, Duke of Lorraine.
-But because Francis was under the age of consent (10 years old) at the time of the arrangement, the betrothal was considered unofficial and was cancelled in 1535.
+In 1527, at the age of 11, Anne was betrothed to Francis, the 9-year-old son and heir of Antoine, Duke of Lorraine but because Francis was under the age of consent (10 years old) at the time of the arrangement, the betrothal was considered unofficial and was cancelled in 1535.
 Her brother William was a Lutheran but the family was unaligned religiously, with her mother, the Duchess Maria, described as a "strict Catholic".
-Her father's ongoing dispute over Gelderland with Charles V made the family suitable allies for England's King Henry VIII in the wake of the Truce of Nice.
-The match with Anne was urged on the king by his chief minister, Thomas Cromwell.
+Her father's ongoing dispute over the Duchy of Guelders with Charles V made the family suitable allies for England's King Henry VIII in the wake of the Truce of Nice.
+The match with Anne was urged on the King by his chief minister, Thomas Cromwell.

 Wedding preparations

-The artist Hans Holbein the Younger was dispatched to Düren to paint portraits of Anne and her younger sister, Amalia, each of whom Henry was considering as his fourth wife.
+The artist Hans Holbein the Younger was dispatched to Düren to paint portraits of Anne and her younger sister, Amalia, each of whom Henry VIII was considering as his fourth wife.
 Henry required the artist to be as accurate as possible, not to flatter the sisters.
-The portraits are now located in the Musée du Louvre in Paris and the Victoria and Albert Museum in London.
+The portraits are now located in the Louvre Museum in Paris and the Victoria and Albert Museum in London.
 Another 1539 portrait, by the school of Barthel Bruyn the Elder, is in the collection of Trinity College, Cambridge.

 Negotiations to arrange the marriage were in full swing by March 1539.
 Thomas Cromwell oversaw the talks and a marriage treaty was signed on 4 October of that year.
-The King agreed to pay a dowry of 100,000 florins to the bride's brother.

-Henry valued education and cultural sophistication in women, but Anne lacked these traits.
+Henry valued education and cultural sophistication in women (e.g., Anne Boleyn), but Anne lacked these traits.
 She had received no formal education but was skilled in needlework and liked playing card games.
 She could read and write, but only in German.
 Nevertheless, Anne was considered gentle, virtuous and docile, which is why she was recommended as a suitable candidate for Henry.